 Oh crap, haha, I just accidentally bit into a green chile pepper that I thought was ocra and started to cry, haha.
 What a baby!!

 Today for the first time I went and walked around the famous Commercial Street for a bit of fun.
+There were many motorcycles parked all along the pavement and it was enjoyable trying to pick our favourite bike!
+However there was also lot’s of rubbish and scum on the pavements and road, which was a shame, but I’m sure a commercial maintenance service would leave it squeaky clean.
 The only thing I honestly needed to buy was stockings, which oddly enough is SUPER difficult to find in Bangalore.
 They have one brand of “one size fits all” nude and black stockings that run super easy and cost a dollar but so far that’s all I’ve seen.
 Makes a ton of sense though if you think about.
 Of course it’s tough to find stockings in a country where women don’t show their legs in public.
 Well, that’s not 100% true actually…but outside of trendy bars and clubs, for the most part anyway this is true.
 Guessing an Internet order is in my future.
 (Note: in Europe and the U.S. there are entire shops just dedicated to stockings and socks.
 In Spain, the largest chain is called Calcedonia and it had dozens and dozens of stockings — traditional, thigh high to wear with garter belt, above the knee, etc — in all colors and textures and sizes.
 We love our stockings!
 I find it interesting to see that there is really zero market for a Calcedonia here.
 Guess it’s the same as Spain having no demand for Sanskruti Silks.)

 Anyhoooo, Commercial Street was loads of fun to check out, although I didn’t do any clothes or accessories shopping.
 And because I look like a total tourist I had every pashmina, sari and souvenir shop worker trying to lure me in which isn’t very fun as you can imagine.
 I walked the street and enjoyed the people watching.
 There are even loads of sportswear brands with shops on Commercial Street (although I shop for better sports bra deals online at shops like RunnerClick.com).
 Towards the end of Commercial Street I decided that I wanted to check out the smaller side streets and that turned out to be even more fun!!!
 The smaller streets don’t have brand name shops but instead they have tons of teeny, tiny shops setup by entrepreneurs that sell a little bit of anything you could need.
 There is one street that has some amazing ribbon, fabric and bead shops so I stopped into a tiny little shop that was literally 2 meters wide and built into a wall, half above and half underground.
 The nice owner of this shop invited me down to take a closer look (a few other ladies were there but they all stayed street level) so I jumped down.
 From inside we were about as tall as the people’s knees walking by, was funky but I’m guessing that space is maxed out there around Commercial Street so this was the best solution to allow new businesses to open.
 He had a ton of selection and basically proceeded to help me sort out part of my Mom’s birthday gift for this year 🙂